The Market Price of Risk for Delivery Periods: Pricing Swaps and Options in Electricity Markets: Introduction

-The paper is organized as follows: Chapter~\ref{sec:averaging} presents the geometric averaging approach and introduces the market price of delivery based on a general stochastic volatility model.
-In order to illustrate the averaging procedure, we discuss the method based on the models created by \cite{Arismendi2016}, \cite{schneider2018samuelson}, and \cite{fanelli2019seasonality} in Chapter \ref{sec:Trafo_Models}.
-In Chapter \ref{sec:Arbitrage_Cons}, we address how to exclude arbitrage opportunities that might appear when there are several, possibly overlapping swap contracts traded on the market.
-Option pricing is discussed in Chapter~\ref{sec:options}.
+The paper is organized as follows: Section~\ref{sec:averaging} presents the geometric averaging approach and introduces the market price of delivery risk based on a general stochastic volatility model.
+In order to illustrate the averaging procedure, we discuss the method based on the models created by \cite{Arismendi2016}, \cite{schneider2018samuelson}, and \cite{fanelli2019seasonality} in Section \ref{sec:Trafo_Models}.
+In Section \ref{sec:Arbitrage_Cons}, we address how to exclude arbitrage opportunities that might appear when there are several, possibly overlapping swap contracts traded on the market.
+Option pricing is discussed in Section~\ref{sec:options}.
 In addition, all adjusted commodity market models are investigated numerically.
-Finally, Chapter~\ref{sec:summary} presents our conclusions.
+Finally, Section~\ref{sec:summary} presents our conclusions.